jwnfld3/idmgmt/README.md

 ## Steps to Implement Conditional Access & MFA

+**Conditional Access** is a policy-based access control feature in Microsoft Entra ID (formerly Azure Active Directory) that enforces security requirements based on specific conditions.
+It evaluates signals such as user identity, device status, location, and application being accessed to determine whether to allow or block access—or require additional actions like Multi-Factor Authentication (MFA).

+---

+### Key Capabilities:
+- **Granular Control**: Apply policies based on user groups, roles, applications, device compliance, IP locations, and risk levels.
+- **Adaptive Access**: Enforce additional security requirements (like MFA or device compliance) only when certain conditions are met.
+- **Real-Time Decisions**: Evaluate access requests in real-time to ensure compliance and reduce risk.

+---

+### Why It Matters:
+- Reduces the attack surface by requiring stronger controls only when necessary.
+- Supports zero-trust security by verifying user identity, device health, and session context.
+- Helps organizations meet compliance standards and minimize the risk of unauthorized access.

+---

+### Common Use Cases:
+- Require MFA for users signing in from outside trusted locations.
+- Block access to sensitive applications from unmanaged or non-compliant devices.
+- Allow access only if the user's risk level is low (based on Microsoft Entra ID Identity Protection).

+---

 ### 1. Access Conditional Access Settings:
 - Open a web browser and navigate to the [Microsoft Entra Admin Center](https://entra.microsoft.com).
 - Go to **Security** → **Conditional Access**.
 If it cannot be located use the search bar on the home screen.</b>